-The rest of the block consists of a set of quantitative questions asking respondents about their expectations of various measures of search costs.
-I start by asking respondents about how many weeks in total they expect it would take them (or it took them) to find a new job-"from the moment when you would start actively looking for job openings, until the moment you accept the new job offer."
-I then tell them to consider the job search process split into three phases: looking for job openings, applying to jobs, preparing for and doing interviews.
-Although this way of breaking down a job search does not perfectly fit the experience of workers in any occupation and context, I considered it to be the best option to provide a concrete framework that could apply to the broadest set of respondents, and obtain measures as comparable as possible across workers.
-I ask respondents about how many hours they expect to spend (or have spent) on each of the three phases of the job search.
-I also ask about the number of applications they expect to submit, which I consider a measure of search effort, and about how many interviews they expect to do.
+I then turn to time costs.
+I ask respondents how many weeks in total they expect it would take them (or it took them) to find a new job-"from the moment when you would start actively looking for job openings, until the moment you accept the new job offer."
+I tell them to consider the job search process split into three phases: looking for job openings, applying to jobs, preparing for and doing interviews.
+I ask respondents how many hours they expect to spend (or have spent) on each of these three phases of the job search.
+To measure search effort, I ask about the number of applications they expect to submit.
 Finally, I elicit their expectation of the number of job offers they would receive (but not necessarily accept).
-I use this number together with the expected number of applications to construct the expected applications success rate, a proxy for respondents' expected return to search effort.
+I use the ratio between the expected number of offers and the expected number of applications to construct the expected applications success rate, a proxy for respondents' expected return to search effort.

-At the end of the block I ask respondents about whether they expect to spend (or have spent) any money on their job search.
+At the end of the block, I ask respondents about whether they expect to spend (or have spent) any money on their job search.
 If they answer affirmatively, I show them a "search budget," displayed in Appendix Figure A-1.
 On this budget I list some likely cost items, such as "new clothes for interviews," "transportation costs," or "subscriptions fees for job board websites."
 Respondents can write 0 or a positive amount next to each item.
 They also have the option to add additional items that are not already listed.